 The Curriculum is all the planned activities that are organised in order to promote learning and personal growth and development.
 It includes the formal requirements of the National Curriculum as well as the range of extra- curricular activities that the school organises in order to enrich the experience of the children.

 We aim to teach children how to grow into positive, responsible people who can work and cooperate with others while developing a wide knowledge and skills base, so that they can achieve their full potential.
+At the heart of our curriculum is the Emotional Health and Well being of our whole community.

 All the children at Short Wood are offered a rich and varied curriculum.
 We endeavour to create practical and language rich opportunities both on and off site.
 The curriculum is planned around a topic rolling programme.
 This a two yearly cycle which is constantly evolving to meet the changing needs of our pupils and to ensure the teaching and learning remains relevant.